How Does Having an EV Charger Impact Your Home Insurance?

 In 2021, 5.2% of new vehicle registrations in Canada were zero-emission vehicles, which included electric vehicles (EVs).
 With the Canadian government’s various zero-emission vehicle incentives, that number is very likely to continue increasing.
 But with the increasing popularity of EVs come insurance concerns.

 Residential electric vehicle chargers and battery energy storage systems (BESS) pose insurance concerns because they introduce additional risks to your home.
-Overheating batteries can cause fires, and improper operation can cause electric shocks.
-EV chargers and batteries are also highly valuable and may be stolen.
+Lithium-ion batteries can pose fire risks in rare cases, particularly during thermal runaway events, and improper operation can cause electric shocks.
+While very uncommon, EV chargers and batteries may also be stolen.

-Another concern for insurance is that EV chargers and BESS are relatively new technologies, so their risks are not yet well understood.
+Another concern for insurance is that EV chargers and BESS are relatively new technologies, and insurers are still refining risk models as EV charging and home battery systems become more common.
 The lack of precedent may lead insurers to modify their coverage conditions for EV equipment-related incidents frequently.

 The newness and lack of precedent surrounding EV chargers and batteries also impact your wallet, as your home insurance rates may be affected.
 Moreover, not all home insurance policies cover EV chargers and batteries, so you may need extra coverage or find a new insurer if you plan to install EV equipment at home.